 On the recommendation or the approval of the Academics Policies Committee and the Vice President for Student Services, a student may be required to withdraw from school or class(es) at any time during the semester if it is felt that this is in the best interest of the student or the school.

-Students who stop attending a class must officially drop the class online at MyWestern, or in person at the Welcome Center at the La Crosse Campus, or at one of Western's regional locations.
+Students who stop attending a class must officially drop the class online at MyWestern, in person at the Welcome Center in La Crosse or at one of the Western Regional Locations, or by email to email@example.com.
 Faculty will not drop a student for nonattendance, but may assign a failing grade.
 However, the College reserves the right to drop a student for attendance related issues at any time during the semester if it is felt to be in the best interest of the student or the College.

 Western maintains a record retention schedule of seven years for drop/add.
+If a student drops or adds a class through MyWestern, records of drop/adds are maintained in Western’s Student Information System.
+If a student requests a withdrawal through Western’s drop / withdrawal form or through a Western staff, record of the request is maintained in the student’s record.
 It is the student's responsibility to ensure the drop/add has been accurately reflected on her/his academic records.

 Failure to comply with the withdrawal procedure may result in a failing grade and/or negatively affect future registration and/or financial aid eligibility.
 Non-notification of withdrawal does not absolve an individual’s responsibility for fee payments.